You Were Never Uglier

-You Were Never Uglier is a 1944 comedy short subject motion picture starring Andy Clyde, Emmett Lynn, and Esther Howard.
+You Were Never Uglier is a 1944 American comedy short subject motion picture directed and produced by Jules White and written by Felix Adler, starring Andy Clyde, Emmett Lynn, and Esther Howard.
 It was released to theaters by Columbia Pictures on June 2, 1944.
 The film is a remake of Columbia's 1935 comedy Gobs of Trouble, starring Monty Collins and Tom Kennedy.
 The title is a parody of Columbia's recent feature film You Were Never Lovelier.